 Understanding Adverse Possession in Alaska

 A squatter can claim rights to the property after a certain time residing there.
-In Alaska, a squatter must have occupied a property for 7 years (with color of title) to claim adverse possession (AL Statute 09.45.052).
 When a squatter claims adverse possession, they may be able to gain legal ownership of the property.
 At this point, the squatter is no longer a criminal trespasser and has legal permission to remain on the property.
+To claim adverse possession, a squatter must have:

 In the US, five distinct legal requirements must be met by squatter before an adverse possession claim can be made.
 The occupation has to be: